Singapore exports expand for 3rd straight month in January

 - Posted 17 Feb 2017 08:32

-SINGAPORE: Exports in Singapore rose further in January, extending a rebound from the previous two months, according to figures released by trade agency International Enterprise (IE) Singapore on Friday (Feb 17).
+The median forecast in a Reuters survey was for a 7 percent year-on-year rise in January, and for a 0.7 per cent contraction month-on-month.

-Non-oil domestic exports (NODX) expanded 8.6 per cent last month, on the back of a rise in both electronic and non-electronic shipments.
-January’s expansion followed a 9.1 per cent growth in December and 15.6 per cent increase in November.
+January’s expansion extended a rebound that started in November with a 15.6 per cent rise, followed by a 9.1 per cent growth in December.

-Electronic exports grew 6.1 per cent, following a 5.7 per cent increase in the previous month.
+Electronic exports grew 6.1 per cent in January, following a 5.7 per cent increase in the previous month.
 ICs, parts of PCs and disk media products grew by 31.6 per cent, 11 per cent and 2.9 per cent, respectively, and they contributed the most to the growth in electronic domestic exports, IE Singapore said.

 Non-electronic exports rose 9.9 per cent, following a 10.7 per cent expansion in the previous month.
 Specialised machinery, petrochemicals and non-monetary gold expanded by 104.7 per cent, 37.1 per cent and 30.7 per cent, respectively, contributing the most to the rise in non-electronic NODX.